yoonjoo-storytel/listAll/README.md

 # Usage

 ## Step 1.
 Get a private access token in Github
-Visit Setting > Developer settings > Personal access tokens, and generate a new token.
+Visit Setting > Developer settings > Personal access tokens in Github, and click `generate a new token`.

 ## Step 2.
 Get the url for the organization to list all repositories (in case it has more than one page)
 Write the following curl command in your terminal: